DDS-DLS/dls-new-hires/README.md

 # Dell Design Language Application Test

 ## What are you creating?
 You are developing a simple job application.
-The candidates should be able to navigate to the "Career" tab, click the "Apply Now" button and send their data to the company.
-The application you will work on already has a tab navigation system.
-Your job is to complete this application by adding a button under the "Career" tab to trigger a modal containing a contact form with inputs for "Name", "Email" and "Phone number", as well as a "Submit" button.
+The candidates should be able to navigate to the "Careers" link on the side navigation, click the "Apply Now" button and send their data to the company.
+The application you will work on already has a side navigation component.
+Your job is to complete this application by adding a button on the "Careers" page to trigger a modal containing a contact form with inputs for "Name", "Email" and "Phone number", as well as a "Submit" button.

 ## How the user should use your application?
-1 - Navigate to the "Career" tab;
+1 - Navigate to the "Careers" side navigation link;
 2 - Click on the "Apply Now" button;
 3 - Fill the inputs with their user data;
 4 - Click "Submit" button.